deadshotsb/Fb_post_automation/README.md

 Do you consider posting pictures in Social Networking Sites as tiring work ??

-Do you want a more convenient way of posting your pictures on SNS like Facebook??
+Do you want a more convenient way of posting your updates on SNS like Facebook??

 Then this is the perfect one for you.